Optimal Control of Underdamped Systems: An Analytic Approach

 \subsection{Gaussian Case}

-In cases~\ref{itm:a} and \ref{itm:b}, when the boundary conditions are assigned as Gaussian random variables, we have two boundary value problems for the first and second order cumulants.
-For case~\ref{itm:a}, we compute approximate solutions to the systems \eqref{G:c2} and \eqref{G:c1}, and, for case~\ref{itm:b}, we make the amendments as described in Section~\ref{section:epgauss}.
+In cases~\hyperref[itm:a]{KL} and \hyperref[itm:b]{EP}, when the boundary conditions are assigned as Gaussian random variables, we have two boundary value problems for the first and second order cumulants.
+For case~\hyperref[itm:a]{KL}, we compute approximate solutions to the systems \eqref{G:c2} and \eqref{G:c1}, and, for case~\hyperref[itm:b]{EP}, we make the amendments as described in Section~\ref{section:epgauss}.

 The perturbative approach follows Section \ref{sec:gauss_results}, and instead we have only one boundary value problem.
 The dependant quantities: momentum mean, momentum variance and the position-momentum cross correlation, as well as the higher order corrections to the position mean and variance can then be computed.